-Not only is bathroom mold and mildew just plain ugly and icky, its growth can lead to other issues and post health risks.
+Not only are bathroom mold and mildew just plain ugly and icky, their growth can lead to other issues and pose health risks.
 Inhaling mold spores proves especially dangerous for those with asthma, allergies or compromised immune systems.
 Some healthy people just have a sensitivity to mold as well, according to the Centers for Disease Control.
 Potential reactions to exposure can include:

 - Stuffiness in the nasal passages

 - Irritation in the throat, nasal passages or eyes